dhelms33/dhelms33/README.md

 I'm a passionate and dedicated software developer pursuing a degree in Computer Science, I graduate in May of 2024!

-I currently work in frontend development and have a keen interest in creating user-friendly and visually appealing web applications.
+I currently work in frontend development and have a keen interest in creating user-friendly and visually appealing web applications and websites.
 Currently, I'm contributing my skills as a frontend developer for SBJPPF where we develop the passions of future generations.
 Check us out here: https://www.sbjcreativelearning.org/ .

 ## 🛠️ Tech Stack